pydisasm

 31 people have contributed to this open-source project, usually submitting one or two Pull Requests.
 These are greatly appreciated.
 But over the vast sea of time, I have been working on this largely by myself.
 My contributions are in the bottom left.
 The person who is ranked second in commits, moagstar, is to the right.
 I haven’t heard from him in a little over 7 years.

-in 2018, i gave a talk at python conference. so you see another flurry of activity for 2018 in the middle of the graph.
+In 2018, I gave a talk at a Python conference.
+So you see another flurry of activity for 2018 in the middle of the graph.

-a little fun fact: on the extreme right, you see a little uptick. that is me working on the code in preparation for this talk.
+A little fun fact: on the extreme right, you see a little uptick.
+That is me working on the code in preparation for this talk.
+There is a moral here.

 That is me in the photo in this cartoon down at the bottom of the tower.
 Except I live in New York City, and I have been doing open-source work since 2000.